smitelli/cosmodoc/README.md

 The script tries not to rebuild existing files unless the source was modified more recently then the existing destination.
 This relies on the filesystem having sane mtimes on all the files.

-To forcefully delete all builable image versions, run:
+To forcefully delete all buildable image versions, run:

 ```bash
 scripts/imgmake.py clean